honeyonsys/NOTES-AND-DOCS/algorithms/DynamicProgramming/Longest-Increasing-Subsequence-Algorithm.md

 ✅ **Used in stock market analysis (predicting price trends).**
 ✅ **Used in longest chain formation in networking problems.**
 ✅ **Used in gaming (ranking and level progression analysis).**

-Your **Longest Increasing Subsequence (LIS)** notes are ready! 🚀 Let me know if you need modifications.